 Amazon is more than a friendly face at a doorstep each day.
 Amazon has its very own dominant computing technology, and it seems to grow in popularity every day.
 AWS encapsulates several different disciplines, and Amazon is even offering technical certifications for those disciplines.
 The AWS Cloud Practitioner, AWS Certified Solutions Architect, AWS Certified Developer, AWS Certified SysOps Administrator, AWS Certified Advanced Networking, and AWS Certified Security are the current certifications being offered for the Amazon Web Services platform.

-Let’s focus primarily on the AWS Certified Developer (also known as the AWS Associate Certification since it is the mid-range certification that offers the most opportunity with the least time and monetary investment.
+Let’s focus primarily on how to become an AWS Certified Developer (also known as the AWS Associate Certification) since it is the mid-range certification that offers the most opportunity with the least time and monetary investment.
 It’s the most bang-for-your-buck AWS certification.
 It’s also the point where you can expand into the more specialized technical certifications.

 Who is right for the job?